jcbecker/termProject/README.md

 ## License

-termProject is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) Open Source license and is available for free
+termProject is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) Open Source license and is available for free.